Student unionism in the United Kingdom: History

+In 1918, the Presidents of University Unions conference in Manchester expressed the need to have an association to promote sport at universities across the country.
+The Inter-varsity Athletics Board (IVAB) of England and Wales was established in 1919 and organised the first inter-varsity track and field meeting that year at Manchester University; the women's IVAB was founded in 1923.
+The IVAB evolved into today's British Universities and Colleges Sport.

+The National Union of Students was established in 1922.

 Britain's first students' union building was built at the University of Liverpool in 1910–1913.
 This was again predated by buildings built for union societies, including the Oxford Union in 1857, the Cambridge Union in 1866, and the Edinburgh University Union's Teviot Row House in 1889.

 Terminology

 Although "students' union" is by far the most common name adopted by these organisations in the UK, seven (including Exeter, Liverpool and Birmingham) are named 'guilds' of students while the term 'students' association' is also used at some institutions, particularly in Scotland, where the ancient universities used to have a pair of segregated student unions for men and women and/or had separate "unions" for social activities and "students' representative councils" for representational matters (an arrangement that still exists at the University of Glasgow).
 When these were amalgamated the term 'students' association' was introduced.

 Activities

 In addition to lobbying, campaigning, debating and carrying out other representative activities, most students' unions facilitate 'student activities' (societies, volunteering opportunities, and sport) peer-led support (through advice centres, helplines, job shops and more), and social venues to bring their members together.
 Most unions receive some funding through an annual allocation, also called the block grant, from their educational institution.
 Many unions supplement this income from commercial sales from their venues, shops, and marketing revenue.